brisbane-cocoaheads/cocoaheads-iOS/README.md

 cocoaheads-iOS
 ==============

-Place holder for the Brisbane cocoaheads app.
+Place holder for the Brisbane cocoaheads app, for the Brisbane CocoaHeads meetup group at http://www.meetup.com/CocoaHeads/

 Features
 --------